Darkensan/D-Manager/README.md

 2 - D-Compile - Add one or more FS nodes - v3.4

-3 - D-Update  - Build denariusd with latest v3.4 Branch
+3 - D-Update  - Build denariusd with latest v3.4 Branch commits

 4 - D-Monitor - Control & Reboot FS Nodes while you sleep